 Can My pet Get an Echocardiogram at My Local Veterinary Office?

-Many local veterinarians do not have the equipment necessary to perform echocardiograms and make referrals to Fort Lauderdale animal hospital Pet Royale for this procedure.
-Echocardiograms also require additional training, knowledge, and technical expertise, so this procedure is typically performed at Pet Royale instead of local veterinary offices.
+Many local veterinarians do not have the equipment necessary to perform echocardiograms and make referrals to Fort Lauderdale animal hospital Family Pet Medical Center for this procedure.
+Echocardiograms also require additional training, knowledge, and technical expertise, so this procedure is typically performed at Family Pet Medical Center instead of local veterinary offices.